Online Case Data

-The Circuit Court Clerk, charged with more than 800 statutory responsibilities, is an elected official responsible for the administration of the Chesterfield Circuit Court.
-Such responsibilities extend beyond judicial-related business to non-judicial and fiscal activities as well.
+The Circuit Court Clerk is charged with more than 800 statutory responsibilities.
+Such responsibilities extend well beyond judicial-related business to non-judicial and fiscal activities.

-As Chief Operating Officer of the Court, the Clerk is the custodian of the Court’s records and manages all filings, pleadings and other case records lodged with the Court and Clerk’s Office.
-The Clerk ensures that members of the judiciary are provided administrative support associated with courtroom proceedings, including case-related information needed to conduct those proceedings.
+The Clerk is the custodian of the Court’s records and manages all filings, pleadings and other case records lodged with the Court and Clerk’s Office.
+The Clerk ensures that members of the judiciary are provided case-related information needed to conduct court proceedings.
 In criminal cases, the Clerk provides assistance to law enforcement, corrections officials, prosecutors and defense counsel, and issues arrest documents and other legal process to be served on defendants, witnesses and grand jurors.
 The Clerk's Office also lends overall judicial support by maintaining and disposing of civil and criminal evidence, receipting criminal fines and court costs, investing and distributing monies on behalf of civil litigants or third party beneficiaries, and collecting restitution on behalf of crime victims.
 Inquiries concerning existing policies, procedures and records access should be directed to the Clerk's Office, which serves as the clearinghouse for court rulings and general case information.
 In conjunction with this responsibility and pursuant to Virginia law, the Clerk's Office routinely provides statistical data, case-related information and court documents to state, local, and federal agencies as well as to citizens, attorneys, litigants, and the media.

 On the non-judicial side, the Circuit Court Clerk serves as Probate Judge in admitting or denying wills to probate and in qualifying executors, administrators, guardians, and/or conservators.

 The Clerk also serves as the county's Register of Deeds and, as such, is responsible for recording all deeds, deeds of trust, powers of attorney, and real estate liens and releases.
 Other transactions and recordings processed by the Clerk's Office include judgments, financing statements, fictitious names for businesses, marriage licenses, concealed handgun permits, and a variety of appointments including ministers, notaries, local Commission and Board members, and law enforcement officers.